Norse settlement of North America: Vinland Map

-During the mid-1960's Yale University announced the acquisition of a map purportedly drawn around 1440 that showed Vinland and a legend concerning Norse voyages to the region.
+During the mid-1960s, Yale University announced the acquisition of a map purportedly drawn around 1440 that showed Vinland and a legend concerning Norse voyages to the region.
 However certain experts doubted the authenticity of the map, based on linguistic and cartographic inconsistencies.
 Chemical analysis of the map's ink later shed further doubts on its authenticity.
 Scientific debate continued until in 2021 the university finally acknowledged that the Vinland Map is a forgery.